 Here’s another cheap sleep with a few surprises, such as an outdoor heated pool.
 New owners, in 2009, have been upgrading and updating the 1985 building (originally built as a strip mall).
-All rooms have air-conditioning, cable TV, phone, refrigerator, microwave, and coffeemaker; efficiency units have kitchenettes with stoves—These are quite spacious, with kitchenettes that lean more to full kitchens.
-There’s also a guest laundry, fire pit, and pirate ship playground.
+All rooms have air-conditioning, cable TV, phone, refrigerator, microwave, and coffeemaker; some rooms have full kitchens.
+Other pluses include a guest laundry, fire pit, and pirate ship playground.
 Pets are allowed in some rooms for $15/night.
-This motel faces Route 3, so noise can be a problem, so ask for a rear-facing room, which has the added plus of views over the airport, to the water, with the mountains of Acadia as a backdrop.
+This motel faces Route 3, so noise can be a problem; solution: Ask for a rear-facing room, which has the added plus of views over the airport, to the water, with the mountains of Acadia as a backdrop.
 It’s serviced by the Island Explorer.
 Peak season rates from $90.

 Open Hearth Inn, Trenton

 This family owned cottage colony, with inn rooms, lodge rooms, and an apartment is a charmer.
 I stayed in one of the lodge rooms and it had the amenities of a mid-range chain hotel, but was far more spacious, with two queen beds and a futon sofa, small fridge, and microwave, too.
 The cabin-style cottages are well tended, and one guest, who spent the night in one with her mother, said she adored the place.
-Coffee and tea are available in the office, and on some morning, Sue also makes muffins (definitely worth getting up early for so as not to miss out).
-Other amenities include free Wifi, a small putting green, an indoor hot tub, and a nice deck with tables and chairs, as well as grassy lawn.
+Coffee, tea, and homemade muffins are available in the office each morning.
 Cabins are set back a wee bit from Route 1 and shaded by mature pines.
 Air-conditioners help muffle noise.
 The Open Hearth is across from the airport and a lobster pound, and on the Island Explorer bus route.
 Peak season rates from $85.

 Edenbrook Motel, Bar Harbor